 The patient noted an improvement of mobility and pain after the scar was treated in two different positions during her first visit to our office.

-An active scar develops after a surgery, when scar underneath the surface is restricting movement of the body causing symptoms after it heals.
+An active scar develops after surgery when a scar underneath the surface is restricting the movement of the body causing symptoms after it heals.

 The most common types of active scars are in the abdomen and are usually caused by;

 Less common are scars caused by arthroscopic procedures, since they are less traumatic.